-Medicare deducts Part B premiums from an individual’s SSDI payment check automatically.
+Medicare automatically deducts Part B premiums from SSDI payments.
 The standard Part B premium for 2021 is $148.50.

-The Part B deductible is $203 in 2021.
+An additional cost is the Part B deductible, of $203 in 2021.
 After someone meets their deductible, they pay 20% of the Medicare-approved amount for covered services.

 However, a late enrolment penalty may apply if a person does not enroll in Part B when they first qualify.

-An individual may be eligible to receive extra support based on their income.
+A person may be eligible to receive extra support, based on their income.

 Medicare savings plans

-- Qualified Disabled and Working Individuals (QDWI) program
+- Qualified Disabled and Working Individuals, or QDWI, program

-Those enrolled in a Medicare Part D prescription drug plan could qualify for the Extra Help program, which provides support for people with limited resources.
+A person enrolled in a Medicare Part D prescription drug plan might qualify for the Extra Help program, which provides support for people with limited resources.

-Although Medicare typically covers people aged 65 and over, it provides coverage to younger people with a disability who receive SSDI benefits or have certain chronic health issues.
+Although Medicare typically covers healthcare costs for people aged 65 and over, it also provides this coverage to younger people who receive SSDI benefits or have certain chronic health issues.